debeando/notifyme/README.md

 # NotifyMe

 Execute command in bash and wait to send notification via slack.
-It is good to save time for custum jobs.
+It is good to save time for custom jobs when take much time to complete and have news when is finished and profit the time.

 ![Slack Message](https://github.com/swapbyt3s/NotifyMe/raw/master/assents/slack.png)